XHe20/bioinformatics-codes-for-eRNA-metatranscriptomics/README.md

 We explored the potential of eRNA-based metatranscriptomics to examine the acute effects of a glyphosate-based herbicide (GBH) on gene transcription across diverse freshwater eukaryotic taxa.

-***He X**, Maruki T, Morgado W, Barrett RDH, Fugère V, Fussmann GF, Gonzalez A, Shapiro BJ, Cristescu ME.
+***He X**, Maruki T, Morgado-Gamero WB, Barrett RDH, Fugère V, Fussmann GF, Gonzalez A, Shapiro BJ, Cristescu ME.
 Environmental RNA-based metatranscriptomics as a novel biomonitoring tool: a case study of glyphosate-based herbicide effects on freshwater eukaryotic communities.
-(Submitted to Molecular Ecology)*
+Molecular Ecology.
+DOI: 10.1111/mec.70164*

 - The following workflow and associated commands are shared on GitHub.<br>
 Step1.
 Raw reads were processed using Trimmomatic.<br>